cristinagalisteo/gitana/README.md

 Or, we may want to plot all the bootstrap values instead of those above a certain threshold:
 ```
 gitana.R --tree trees.file --file infoStrains.tsv -l -i --bar 0.05 -y 0.3 -x -0.01 -b 0 --output basic_b0.png
--b 0: all bootstrap values will be displayed.
+# -b 0: all bootstrap values will be displayed.
 ```
 <img src="https://github.com/user-attachments/assets/4c53cc12-9dbe-49cb-8ffc-705c02be43cb" alt="basic_b0.png" align="middle" width="75%" />

 ***Fig 4.** Phylogenetic tree with all bootstrap values above the nodes.*

 \
 We can exclude some of the taxa information such as some accession numbers or even taxa names.
-By default, the tree will be plotted with this missing information:
+By default, the tree will be plotted without this missing information:
 ```
 gitana.R --tree trees.file --file infoStrainsNA.tsv -l -i --bar 0.05 -y 0.3 -x -0.01 --output basic_NA.png
 ```